 In this chapter, we illustrate the proposed approaches for each challenge based on the provided conceptual figures.
+In the next chapter, we will show a real application, ubiHome, in U-VR Lab. at GIST.

-A. Resource & Contents Sharing
+3.1 Resource and Contents Sharing